 McLaren D and Agyeman, J, 1025, Sharing Cities: A Case for Truly Smart and Sustainable Cities.

-Satyajit Das’s The sharing economy creates a Dickensian world for workers has some historical perspective:
+Satyajit Das’s The sharing economy creates a Dickensian world for workers gives historical perspective:

 Academic researchers argue that the sharing or peer-to-peer platform is a new reinvention of an old model.
 Levels of self employment were significantly higher in the US around 1900.
 Income was derived from selling labour or goods and services directly to customers.
 The retreat from formal employment, they argue, is positive, disintermediating corporations whose profit share of GDP has increased recently.